-When it comes to ceiling art, the biggest player has to be the church.
-Christian churches in particular use ceiling art to enhance already dramatic spaces and draw eyes upward toward the Divine.
-This is the nave of the Basilica of St. John the Baptist in Rome.
-The message is clear and the artwork is exquisite.
+And when it comes to ceiling messages, religious buildings are without a doubt, the biggest player.
+Christian churches in particular use ceiling art to enhance already dramatic spaces and draw your eyes upward toward the Divine.

-But one of my favorite uses for ceiling art is keeping dinner guests in line.
-The ancient Latin phrase sub rosa means “under the rose.”
-For Romans, roses represented secrecy and confidentiality.
-At important feasts, roses were hung from the ceiling to remind everyone that “What happens in Rome, stays in Rome.”
+But one of our favorite uses for ceiling art is keeping dinner guests in line.
+The Latin phrase sub rosa means “under the rose.”
+In Roman times roses represented secrecy and confidentiality, so at important feasts roses were hung from the ceiling to remind everyone that “What happens in Rome, stays in Rome.”
 This sub rosa ceiling is in the great hall of Biltmore, the Golden Age Chateau outside Asheville, North Carolina.
-The Vanderbilts didn’t want any tongue-wagging either.
+Obviously, like the Romans before them, the Vanderbilts didn’t want any tongue-wagging either.

 2. By Aaron Logan via Wikimedia Commons